philhagen/ltc-fuzzy-keyword-suggestions/README.md

 This is a plugin for the [YOURLS](http://yourls.org) link shortener that handles typos and other "near-misses" for any shortened link.
 It is helpful when conveying shortlinks via printed or otherwise non-clickable media.

-Manually typing shortened ULRs often leads to a "1" being confused for an "l", "0" for "O", etc.  This plugin will intercept any non-existent keyword request and find "close" matches in the database using the [Levenshtein string similarity](https://en.wikipedia.org/wiki/Levenshtein_distance) algorithm.
+Manually typing shortened URLs often leads to a "1" being confused for an "l", "0" for "O", etc.  This plugin will intercept any non-existent keyword request and find "close" matches in the database using the [Levenshtein string similarity](https://en.wikipedia.org/wiki/Levenshtein_distance) algorithm.
 This plugin can also handle requests for the root URL of your YOURLS installation, using the same display template as above.

 ## Installation
 1. Install YOURLS on your server